No feel-good victory for Germany in debt clash with Greece

 At the end of April, the troika will rule on whether the government has implemented the reforms and whether Athens receives the last of its aid tranche.

-In June, the extended second bailout program expires, giving Greece and Tsipras a chance to go it alone.
-But with billions of euros in bond repayments due this summer, a third bailout program, with new budget and reform conditions, cannot be ruled out.
+In June, the extended second bailout programme expires, giving Greece and Tsipras a chance to go it alone.
+But with billions of euros in bond repayments due this summer, a third bailout programme, with new budget and reform conditions, cannot be ruled out.

 Deeply strained ties between Athens and Berlin will not make these negotiations easy.